jonathan-g/jonathangilligan.hugo/content/news/2017-06-02-private-industry-better-messaging-can-help-overcome-damage-from-paris-withdrawal.md

 Their research also looks at getting individuals to modify simple behaviors---for instance, understanding that many Americans believe myths about the benefits of idling their cars, leading them to waste money and emit additional air pollution.
 Vandenbergh and Gilligan won the Morrison Prize for the most effective sustainability-related legal academic article published in North America last year.

-Vandenbergh and post-doctoral social psychology researcher Alexander Maki recently finished an online study that showed conservative Americans – the least likely to support policy to slow climate change---are more open to reducing carbon emissions when policies are presented through the lens of private governance.
+Vandenbergh and post-doctoral social psychology researcher Alexander Maki recently finished an online study that showed conservative Americans---the least likely to support policy to slow climate change---are more open to reducing carbon emissions when policies are presented through the lens of private governance.

 Participants first were asked what they thought about private governance and federal policies surrounding climate change.
 Then they were randomized and asked to read about a public cap and trade policy, federal regulations or private climate governance.
 After reading about one of the policy approaches, they again reported their policy views.